burningwave/core/README.md

 * go [**here**](https://github.com/burningwave/core/tree/master/src/test/java/org/burningwave/core/examples/classfactory) for more examples
 * ask for assistance at the [**official forum**](https://www.burningwave.org/forum/) (topic [**"How to do?"**](https://www.burningwave.org/forum/forum/how-to/))
 * [**ask Stack Overflow for assistance**](https://stackoverflow.com/search?q=burningwave)

+Once the classes have been compiled and loaded, it is possible to invoke their methods in severals ways as shown at the end of the example below.

 ```java
 package org.burningwave.core.examples.classfactory;